Working with affiliate links

 - Use the affiliate id in a URL

 Now that the contact's have their affiliate id assigned to them, we can use the affiliate id in URLs.
+You'll want to utilize your own affiliate URL.

 For example, to set the call to action (CTA) button in an email the affiliate URL can be set using personalization: